 If you're not sure who your buyer persona is, how do you know what to say?
 Aligning your efforts with a Go-To Market Strategy can illuminate the path ahead.
 How about if you don't know the market for your product and there's no sign of product-market fit.

 If you don't have a clear picture of these things before diving into any marketing spend, it'll be hard to make an impact on customers.
-This is where AB Testing and Failing Fast in Marketing can be particularly beneficial, allowing you to refine your approach without substantial Marketing Spend.

 This means that instead of spending money on ads or paying for influencer campaigns (which often don't work anyway), invest in creating personalized content that aligns with their needs and interests through Personalized Content Marketing.